adeebamansoor/Programming_Fundamental/README.md

 ## 🎯 Objective
 To practice the fundamentals of programming using C++ through small task-based labs .

+**How to Run**
+1. Open the desired task file in Dev-C++ or any C++ IDE.
+2. Compile and run the program.
+3. Follow the prompts to see output.
 ---

 # 🛠 Tools / Editor Used